TrustedFirmwareWebsite/website/_pages/about/README.md

 ---
 ### Why choose Trusted Firmware?

-Arm Trusted Firmware provides a reference implementation of secure world software for [Armv8-A and Armv8-M](https://developer.arm.com/products/architecture).
+Trusted Firmware provides a reference implementation of secure world software for [Armv8-A and Armv8-M](https://developer.arm.com/products/architecture).
 It provides SoC developers and OEMs with a reference trusted code base complying with the relevant Arm specifications.
 The code on this website is the preferred implementation of Arm specifications, allowing quick and easy porting to modern chips and platforms.
 This forms the foundations of a Trusted Execution Environment (TEE) on application processors, or the Secure Processing Environment (SPE) of microcontrollers.